vic-ma/howtodismantle.github.io/_posts/2024-06-27-Beckhoff-on-my-mind-Part-2-Writing-back-to-Twincat-PLCs.md

 ![image](/assets/2024-06-27/030.png)

-Now let's look at the process that does the actual writing.
-As we see in the screenshot, there's a **Beckhoff Write variable** Building Block available that can be used.
+Now, let's look at the process that does the actual writing.
+As we see in the screenshot, there's a **Beckhoff Write variable** Building Block that we can use.
 It takes in three arguments:
 * The connection.
 * The destination variable name.
 * The actual value, which is fed directly from the text box.

 ![image](/assets/2024-06-27/040.png)

-In case we prefer to type the code directly in LUA, here's the same function written as raw LUA statements:
+If you prefer to use LUA, here's the same function written as raw LUA statements:

 {% highlight lua %}
 connections.getfromid('fgl8+PJgAZEtwwxF/W6yR7VW7aI=').writevariable('MAIN', 'iInput1', screens['Screen1'].txtInput1.text)
 connections.getfromid('fgl8+PJgAZEtwwxF/W6yR7VW7aI=').writevariable('MAIN', 'iInput2', screens['Screen1'].txtInput2.text)
 {% endhighlight %}

-## conclusion and result
+## Conclusion and result

-The gif below shows the app during runtime.
-The user input is send to TwinCAT, calculated and then presented the next time the data source is refreshed.
+The following GIF below shows the app during runtime.
+The user input is sent to TwinCAT, calculated, and then presented the next time the data source is refreshed.

 ![image](/assets/2024-06-27/result.gif)